Danny92111/Task-RSA/README.md

-Following our previous discussion, this branch shows the updated version of the app with the necessary change implemented.
+Following our previous discussion, this branch shows the updated version of the app with the necessary changes implemented.
 Some of the changes include:

 1) Solved the logic regarding the total price(It correctly displays the total price with the addons included).
 1) Accessing the data from the mock-Api through the fetch() method.